-Chewy Cinnamon Apple Cookies are full of warm spiced apple flavor, and are chewy inside and crispy outside with crackled tops.
-And they take less than an hour to whip up, including cleanup time!
+This chewy cinnamon apple cookies recipe is full of warm spiced apple flavor with perfect texture: chewy inside and crispy outside with crackled tops.
+And these cookies take less than an hour to whip up, including cleanup time!

 These cookies are easy to make and whip up in less than an hour.
-They’re a fun way to get started with fall baking!
+They’re a fun way to kick off fall baking!

 Why You’ll Love This Recipe

-- They have amazing texture!
-Similar to Molasses Crinkle Cookies, these are chewy inside and crispy outside with a crackled top.
+- These cookies have amazing texture!
+Similar to molasses crinkles, these are chewy inside and crispy outside with crackled tops.

-- If you love apple with warm spices, these are the cookies for you!
+- If you love the flavor of apple paired with warm spices, these are the cookies for you.
+They’re full of fall flavor!

 - These are quick and easy to make.
 In less than an hour from start to finish (including cleanup time!), you’ll have a fresh batch of delicious cookies made.